 Now I realize it takes work (on our end) to do chore charts, but they are great accountability for everyone.
 Chore charts provide instant gratification for the kids – checking off a list or task is always a good thing!
 Here’s the free chore chart I created, and you can personalize it for your child (or husband):

-And if you want to laminate and frame the chart like I did, here’s the tutorial:
+And if you want to laminate and frame the chart as I did, here’s the tutorial:

 Here’s what you’ll need: